sergiandreplace/sergiandreplace.com/content/post/20180311-flutter-animations-using-animation-controller-and-introducing-tweens.md

 ## This is just an introduction

-Ẃe just scratched the surface of the tweens, in the next article we will see other crazy things you can do with other tweens (color! opacity! rounded corners!). çBut first digest this.
+Ẃe just scratched the surface of the tweens, in the next article we will see other crazy things you can do with other tweens (color! opacity! rounded corners!).
+But first digest this.

 Try to move the plane different, or from another range.
 Try to have two things moving around with two tweens going in opposite directions.
 Get crazy.